 When violence is the norm at home, children learn that it is normal and even moral to use violence to impose one's will on others.
 Psychology and neuroscience show that what children observe and/or experience in families affects their adult beliefs, behaviors, political attitudes, and the neural structures of their developing brains.
 Violence in families sets the stage for acceptance of domination-style power in the state and workplaces, in the form of bullying and "command and control" leadership.

 Child abuse is of national and international importance.
 If we are serious about building a more peaceful world, stopping this "intimate violence" must be a top priority, not only for the sake of the millions directly affected, but for the sake of all of us.
 We cannot hope to sustain democracies in places where intimate violence and child-abuse are normalized.
 Efforts to end authoritarianism must include efforts to change the foundational relations within families to relations of mutual respect and non-violence.

-The Center for Partnership Studies is committed to help stop violence against children worldwide.
+The Center for Partnership Systems is committed to help stop violence against children worldwide.

 Nurturing Our Humanity

 A healthy and nurturing childhood starts with partnership-oriented family relations.
 In Nurturing Our Humanity: How Domination and Partnership Shape Our Brains, Lives, and Future (Oxford University Press, 2019), by Riane Eisler and Douglas P. Fry, research in neuroscience shows that the human brain is flexible.
 Through the interaction between genes and our lived experience, behavior patterns become woven into our individual and social fabric over time.